+3.2 Failsafe

-- 3.2 Failsafe - 3.2.1 If complete Statistics Canada data for the calculation of the System Average Salary (2.3.1) and/or the Trent Average Salary (2.4) are not available for any university for any reason in June of any year, the most recent available data (e.g. the data for the year before the year for which the data is missing for that university) shall be used in calculating the Disparity Correction. - 3.2.2 If the parties fail to agree on a parity maintenance number through the SAA for any contract year by June 30 of that contract year, the President of OCUFA and the Chair of the CSAO together shall within three weeks determine an SAA number for the purposes of these salary provisions, failing which the parties will settle outstanding disputes with regard to the SAA, university by university, by the toss of a coin. - 3.2 Grievances Relating to this Schedule the Collective Agreement.
+- 3.2.1 If complete Statistics Canada data for the calculation of the System Average Salary (2.3.1) and/or the Trent Average Salary (2.4) are not available for any university for any reason in June of any year, the most recent available data (e.g. the data for the year before the year for which the data is missing for that university) shall be used in calculating the Disparity Correction. - 3.2.2 If the parties fail to agree on a parity maintenance number through the SAA for any contract year by May 31 of that contract year, the President of OCUFA and the Chair of the CSAO together shall within three weeks determine an SAA number for the purposes of these salary provisions, failing which the parties will settle outstanding disputes with regard to the SAA, university by university, by the toss of a coin.

+3.2 Grievances Relating to this Schedule

-Any disputed calculation relating to components of salary adjustments and any dispute about
+Any disputed calculation relating to components of salary adjustments and any dispute about implementation of this Schedule shall be subject to the grievance and arbitration provisions of the Collective Agreement.